 Remove – We remove the stressors and get rid of things that are negatively affecting our GI tract including food allergies and food sensitivities, parasites, Candida, dysbiosis, SIBO (small intestinal bacterial overgrowth) and other bacterial overgrowths.

-Replace – We add back in things that may be deficient like digestive enzymes, hydrochloric acid, or bile acids, which are needed from proper digestion.
+Replace – We add back in things that may be deficient like digestive enzymes, hydrochloric acid, or bile acids, which are needed for proper digestion.

 Re-inoculate – Good bacteria help our immune system to function properly.
 We can use probiotics, prebiotics, and fermented foods to restore proper ecology in the gut and restore immune balance.